 If you grow tomatoes or love going to the farmer’s market, at some point you’ll find yourself with more tomatoes than your family can eat.
 This is where How to Remove a Tomato Skin will come in very handy.

 I love going to the local farmer’s market during the summer and fall and getting fresh produce.
-Near the end of the day you can get some really great deals too, especially if you buy in bulk.
+Near the end of the day, you can get some great deals too, especially if you buy in bulk.

 My family adores the roasted Italian tomatoes but there’s a limit to how often they want to eat them (and how often I want to make them, especially when it’s hot outside).